Frequently asked questions

 Yes, member discounts apply to class fees.

-Because the Introductory course follows a set curriculum it is not possible for a missed class to be made up on another day or time.
+The Introductory course follows a set curriculum it is not possible for a missed class to be made up on another day or time.

 If there is a public holiday or long weekend will the class still be on?